Pofatoezil/Keras-Cluster-GCN-Implement/README.md

 6.metis 0.2a4  (Python Wrapper of Metis)

 Note:
-In this implement,tensorflow 1.13 is not support sparse matrix as input.
+In this implement,sparse matrix is not supported as input in tensorflow 1.13.
 But it works in tensorflow 1.9 & keras 2.2.4 in my another environment.

 Others: